-Attach the load cell upper clevis to the gimbal using the hardware provided (see Figure 2-3).
-Hand tighten the nut, loosen it one turn and install the cotter pin.
+Attach the load cell to the universal using the fasteners provided.
+Note, the load cell electrical cable should point to the left side of the aircraft.
+Hand tighten the AN nut and then loosen 1/4 turn and install the cotter pin.
 This prevents the fastener from squeezing the clevis end of the load cell, causing the load cell to give a false indication of load.